 Go to where the action is for Oracle open source projects by accessing these efforts on GitHub.
 Or, you can access open source resources directly from Oracle.com.
 Get the code and community you need to make progress.

-Oracle is committed to cultivating, supporting, and promoting popular open source technologies that customers can confidently deploy in business-critical environments.
-We are a founding member of the Linux Foundation, Eclipse Foundation, and the Java Community Process, as well open source.
-Oracle invests significant resources in enhancements, testing, optimization, and support for many projects used by millions of people each day.
-Oracle software, combined with open source technologies, enables customers to reap the benefits of high performance, reliability, and data security while lowering their cost of computing.
+Oracle is committed to cultivating, supporting, and promoting popular open source technologies that customers can confidently deploy in business critical environments.
+We are a founding member of the Linux Foundation, Eclipse Foundation, and the Java Community Process as well as one of the industry's largest contributors to open source.
+Oracle invests significant resources in enhancements, testing, optimizations, and support for many projects used by millions of people each day.
+Oracle software, combined with open source technologies, enable customers to reap the benefits of high performance, reliability, and data security while lowering their cost of computing.

 Oracle is a platinum member of the Linux Foundation and was a founding member since day one.
 Oracle participates in a number of other Linux Foundation projects, including the Open Container Initiative (OCI), Xen Project, Hyplerledger, Automotive Grade Linux, and the R Consortium.

 Kubernetes’ popularity for container orchestration shows the larger demand for more cloud-neutral technologies.
 Oracle supports the Kubernetes project with development resources and offers a cloud-based service for companies to more efficiently put the open-source innovation to use.